-The legislative goals delineated below reflect major laws and programs that may receive scrutiny in the 114th Congress.
+below reflect major The legislative goals delineated and programs that may be addressed in the 115th Congress.
 These laws and programs also play key roles in the lives of our constituents and their families.
 In particular, they provide the essential health care, employment, family, transportation, and technology supports to make community living a reality for our constituents.
-Essential child welfare, foster care, and adoption; criminal justice; data collection; Developmental

-Disabilities; emergency management; family support; housing; immigration and naturalization; liability insurance protections; non-profit organizations; prevention; quality of services; research; tax provisions; technology; Temporary Assistance for Needy Families and social services; and transportation are addressed by these goals.
+Essential investments in the causes and effects of I/DD; child welfare, foster care, and adoption; criminal justice; emergency management; family support; housing; immigration and naturalization; liability insurance protections; non-profit organizations; quality of services; research and data collection; tax provisions; technology; Temporary Assistance for Needy Families and social services; and transportation are addressed by these goals.
 For convenience, they are listed alphabetically.